Muhammad Ibrahim

 Muhammad Ibrahim (মোহাম্মদ ইব্রাহিম; 31 December 1911 – 6 September 1989) was a Bangladeshi physician.
 He established Bangladesh Institute of Research and Rehabilitation in Diabetes, Endocrine and Metabolic Disorders (BIRDEM), the diabetes health-care and research institute complex in 1980.
 The Government of Bangladesh awarded him National Professor and the Independence Day Award in 1978.

 Education

-Ibrahim earned a Bachelor of Medicine degree in 1938.
+Ibrahim earned MBBS degree from Calcutta Medical College in 1938.
 He became MRCP in 1949.
 He was made a Fellow of College of Chest Physicians (FCCP) in 1950.

 Career

 Ibrahim established Diabetic Association of Pakistan (later Diabetic Association of Bangladesh) on 28 February 1956.
 He also founded Diabetic Association in Karachi and Lahore, West Pakistan, in 1964.